What it is

 - Approval gate — high-stakes actions pause for human review before proceeding

-- Audit log — inputs, outputs, decisions, and timestamps written to an immutable trace
+- Audit log — inputs, outputs, decisions, and timestamps written to a trace

 Why it matters